jadecobra/python_tdd_exercises/source/data_structures/none.rst

   .. code-block:: shell

-    AssertionError: None is not an instance of <class 'str'>
+    AssertionError: None is not an instance of <class 'bool'>

 * I change the `assert method`_